About Dr. Kathryn Bass

 I am a fellow of the American College of Surgeons and am certified in both general and pediatric surgery by the American Board of Surgery.
 I graduated medical school with honors from Northwestern University in Chicago in 1989.
 I did my general surgery training in Boston at Tufts University and completed my pediatric surgery training at the University of Colorado in Denver.
 I also earned an executive MBA from Northwestern University’s Kellogg School of Management and have additional board certification in Wound Care Management.

-Dr. Bass has expertise in minimally invasive surgery, surgery for congenital anomalies of the newborn, and chest and abdominal surgeries in childhood.
-Core research interests of Dr. Bass include trauma and wound care innovations.
+I have expertise in minimally invasive surgery, surgery for congenital anomalies of the newborn, and chest and abdominal surgeries in childhood.
+My core research interests include trauma and wound care innovations.
 In addition, I’m passionate about the fight against gun violence.